Grace8512/Google-Book-Search/README.md

 I created a new React-based Google Books Search app.
 Google Book Search helps users to search books and save them for future reference using Google Books API and MongoDB.
-Also use Node, Express and MongoDB so that users can save books to review.
+Also use Node.js, Express.js and MongoDB so that users can save books.

 `Search`  User can search for books via the Google Books API and render them here.<br>
 `Saved` Renders all books saved to the Mongo database.